Lsfr271/dxlib/updates/UPDATELOG.md

 ---

 ## **New Addition**
+- 6 new functions has been added in dxlibMain, please go to [dxHelp.h](https://github.com/Lsfr271/dxlib/blob/main/dxlibPackage.zip/include/dxHelp.h)
+  To check whats new.

-- There is a new function in `dxlibMain`, its called `mVect()`, all it does it multiplies all the elements in a vector. (only integers are supported)
+- I will cover one of them, its called `mVect()`, all it does it multiplies all the elements in a vector. (only integers are supported)

 ### **Example:**
 ```cpp